 - smooth out the lines

 Vitamin C is a popular cosmetic ingredient that has been extensively researched and proven to be effective.
 However, with so many vitamin C products available, it can be challenging to know what to look for.
 While the concentration of vitamin C is important, the crucial factor is the type of vitamin C used in the product.

 There are many different forms of vitamin C, such as Sodium Ascorbyl Phosphate, Ascorbyl Palmitate, and Ascorbyl Stearate, to name a few.
 It's essential to understand that not all forms of vitamin C convert to the biologically active format, and some are not delivered into the skin adequately.

 Additionally, the stability of vitamin C in the formulation impacts its effectiveness.
-For example, Ascorbic Acid, commonly known as vitamin C, is water-soluble and highly unstable when exposed to air or light.
-On the other hand, we have Tetrahexyldecyl Ascorbate and Ascorbyl Tetraisopalmitate, which are lipophilic (fat-loving), soluble in oil, and very stable.
-It is said this type of vitamin C have a higher skin affinity because the surface of the skin is covered with a layer of lipids and responds well to lipophilic substances just like Ascorbyl Tetraisopalmitate or Tocopherols (vitamin E).
+For example, Ascorbic Acid, also known as vitamin C, is water-soluble and unstable when exposed to air or light.
+However, Tetrahexyldecyl Ascorbate and Ascorbyl Tetraisopalmitate are lipophilic and oil-soluble, making them very stable and effective.
+These types of vitamin C have a high affinity for the skin because the skin's surface is covered with lipids, making it respond well to lipophilic substances like Tetrahexyldecyl Ascorbate and Tocopherols (vitamin E).